-From the same Vega photometry we computed an absolute flux correction, which is implemented in the calibration software in two parts:
+The absolute flux correction is implemented in the calibration software in two parts:

 - Q{corr}, a smooth, wavelength-dependent function which covers the entire ISS bandpass, considered to be a correction to the detector quantum efficiency function Q. (See Equation 2; data contained in nac_qe_correction.tab and wac_qe_correction.tab in the calib/efficiency/ subdirectory.) - C{f1,f2}, filter-dependent residual correction factors.
 (See correctionfactors_qecorr.tab in the calib/efficiency/ directory.)